-1. In the event of these Regulations not being made no provision would be made about the constitution, membership, proceedings or reporting arrangements of the National Independent Safeguarding Board.
+1. In the event of these Regulations not being made, the existing provision about the constitution, membership, proceedings or reporting arrangements of the National Independent Safeguarding Board ('the National Board') would be technically flawed.

 Option 2: Bring Regulations into Force